Not a Member?

 New primary malignancy has been reported in patients with BRAF V600 mutation-positive, unresectable or metastatic melanoma who received trametinib in combination with dabrafenib in clinical trials.
 When trametinib is given in combination with dabrafenib, perform a dermatologic evaluation before starting therapy, every 2 months on therapy, and for up to 6 months after therapy discontinuation; monitor patients closely for signs or symptoms of non-cutaneous malignancies.
 No trametinib dose adjustment is necessary in patients who develop new primary cutaneous or non-cutaneous malignancies during combination therapy.
 In a clinical trial, the median times to onset of BCC and cuSCC following trametinib and dabrafenib therapy were 5.1 months (range, 2.8 to 23.9 months) and 7.3 months (range, 1.8 to 16.8 months), respectively.

-Bleeding events including GI bleeding and intracranial bleeding have been reported in patients with BRAF V600 mutation-positive, unresectable or metastatic melanoma who received trametinib as monotherapy or in combination with dabrafenib in clinical trials.
+Bleeding events (e.g., intracranial bleeding and GI bleeding) have been reported in patients who received trametinib as monotherapy or in combination with dabrafenib in clinical trials; some events were fatal.
+Monitor patients who receive trametinib for signs or symptoms of bleeding.
 Interruption of therapy, a dose reduction, or permanent therapy discontinuation may be necessary in patients who develop grade 3 or 4 bleeding.

 Venous thromboembolic disease including deep venous thrombosis (DVT) and pulmonary embolism (PE) has been reported in patients with previously untreated, BRAF V600 mutation-positive, unresectable or metastatic melanoma who received trametinib in combination with dabrafenib in a randomized, double-blind, comparative trial.
 Patients who develop symptoms of DVT or PE, including shortness of breath, chest pain, or leg swelling, should immediately contact their healthcare provider.
 Interruption of therapy, a dose reduction, or permanent discontinuation of therapy may be necessary in patients who develop venous thromboembolic disease.